 ‘The Seed Cutters’ by Seamus Heaney was first published in TSL in 1975.
 It is a fourteen-line poem that mostly follows the traditional pattern of a Shakespearean sonnet.
-It made up of three quatrains, or sets of four lines, and one concluding couplet or set of two rhyming lines.
+It is made up of three quatrains, or sets of four lines, and one concluding couplet, or set of two rhyming lines.
 The poem follows a consistent rhyme scheme that conforms to the pattern of ABAB CDCD EFEF GG and is partially written in iambic pentameter.
 This means that some of the lines contain five sets of two beats, known as metrical feet.
 The first is unstressed and the second stressed.
 It sounds something like da-DUM, da-DUM.

 Heaney also makes use of a number of other poetic techniques.
 These include enjambment, caesura, and alliteration.
 The latter, alliteration, occurs when words are used in succession, or at least appear close together, and begin with the same letter.
 For example, “windbreak wind” in the fourth line and “taking their time” in the eighth.